 Two interesting endemic plant species found in the park are the small bamboo (Holttumochloa pubescens) and a type of fan palm (Licuala stongensis).

-The campsite at the top is called camp Baha and lies at an elevation of about 460 m above sea level.
-It’s named after a former local guide who died in 2002 and who established most of the trails in the park.
+The campsite is named after a former local guide who died in 2002 and who established most of the trails in the park.
 There are kitchen facilities here and you can rent a hut for around 10RM.
-You may be able to borrow a sleeping bag from one of the forest rangers.
+You may be able to borrow a sleeping bag here from one of the forest rangers but you shouldn't count on it.

 Many people also use the campsite as a base for hiking out to various peaks found inside the park but beware, there are jungle rats about so make sure to hang your food from the ceiling if you decide to stay overnight.